 Tastings are either presented by Guild members or by an outside speaker from one of several wine merchants who are invited so we can sample and enjoy wines recommended by them from vineyards around the world.

-Each year we have a few themed evenings where we enjoy a meal prepared by members with appropriate accompanying wines and we also have both a Summer and Winter BBQ.
-Our wine tasting sessions are held in the Community Hall on alternate Thursdays beginning at 8:00pm.
+Each year we have a few themed evenings, sometimes involving a meal prepared by members, accompanied with appropriate wines, and we also hold a Summer BBQ.

-Several events take place away from the hall during the year, for example a meal at a local restaurant, a trip to a brewery or even a night at the dogs!
-An early autumn holiday, usually abroad, is arranged each year and at Christmas we hold both a party in the Hall and a 'black tie' dinner dance at a local venue.
+Some extra events take place away from the hall during the year, for example a meal at a local restaurant or a trip to a local winery.
+An early autumn holiday has oen been arranged and at Christmas we hold a 'black tie' dinner dance at a local venue.

-We are a very sociable group and as our membership is currently full, we operate a waiting list.
-If you are interested in joining us your name can be added to the list.
+We are a very sociable group and although we have a waiting list, if you are interested in joining us, please contact our Chairman, Ian Saunders, to discuss.

-We meet on Wednesdays from 8:00pm to 9:30pm.
+We meet on Tuesdays from 12:00pm to 1:30pm.
 Please wear light clothing and footwear.